zeroentropy-ai/zbench/README.md

 ### Defining a Custom Reranker

-A reranker is a `zbench.common_types.Reranker` class that contaion an async function that takes `zbench.common_types.RerankerInput` (a query and list of documents) and returns relevance scores for all of them:
+A reranker is a `zbench.common_types.Reranker` class that contains an async function that takes `zbench.common_types.RerankerInput` (a query and list of documents) and returns relevance scores for all of them:

 ```python
 from zbench.common_types import Reranker, RerankerInput